dlbock/dlbock.github.io/_posts/2020/2020-04-02-wrangling-kubernetes-configuration-part-1.md

 - It's readable and the differences are encoded in the same location as the contents of the file itself so there isn't some external script that modifies the file after the fact
 - It's deterministic and not system dependent
 - And of course, no duplication necessary

-Next time, we'll take a look at another (hopefully slightly more complex) example of Kubernetes configuration wrangling.